Agile 2023-04-04

 Instead, agile teams should be obsessed with delivering ‘working & consumable (high usability) products’ frequently to the users.

-Note: Agile manifesto doesn’t say that you shouldn’t document at all.
+Note: The agile manifesto doesn’t say that you shouldn’t document at all.
 You should document the project enough so other developers and teams can easily grasp what’s happening in the code.
 Ask a chef, how much salt should go in a chicken nugget.
 Wouldn’t excess or insufficient salt spoil the taste?
 Exactly.
 Everything is good in moderation — including software documentation.

 3. Customer collaboration over contract negotiation